bladedancer/envoyxds/docs/walkthrough.md

 The backenend envoy is seperated into different partitions, called shards, which allows for multiple configurations to be applied by tenant, while still achieving the goal of horizontal scale.
 In addition, here it is possible to apply specific credential requiements to authenticate with backend resources, using OAuth or other similar mechanisms.

 > Dependencies on [XDS](#XDS) and [AUTHZ](#Authz) services

-The Redis Cache is used by the Authz service in order to perform some simple Authentication.
-When a frontend request is received it is delegated to the Authz service where the service will examine the header values to validate the appropriate API Key is present.
-The Cache could be used for other items such as rate limiting

 ###  Launching the example